What is the Put Call Ratio?

 Historical Context

 The Put/Call Ratio has been a staple in market sentiment analysis for decades.
-Initially developed to offer a clear snapshot of investor behavior, it has evolved with the market’s complexity, providing deeper insights into both short-term and long-term trends.
+Initially developed to offer a clear snapshot of investor behaviour, it has evolved with the market’s complexity, providing deeper insights into both short-term and long-term trends.

 Comparison with Other Indicators